obsidian-community/obsidian-full-calendar/README.md

 ## Coming soon

 This plugin is in its early days -- here are some features I plan to work on next, in rough order of priority.
 If you have any ideas or want to vouch for one of these, [submit an issue](https://github.com/davish/obsidian-full-calendar/issues)!

-### Import from Google Calendar

-Make the transition easier by loading in all your events from an existing Google Calendar and maintain a one-way sync.

 ### Mobile UI Optimizations